 Class actions have also been moved into previously uncharted areas like securities litigation.
 In Class Action Rent Extraction: Theory and Evidence of Legal Extortion, Jeffrey Haymond draws attention to the growing number of states that use settlements with corporate defendants to supplement general tax revenues.
 This explains a New York Times report that 95 percent of a sample of tobacco-settlement revenues had gone to fund public-works projects or tax relief, not the victims of cigarette smoke.

-About the EditorEdward J. López is Associate Professor of Law and Economics at San José State University.
+About the EditorsEdward J. López is BB&T Distinguished Professor of Capitalism at Western Carolina University.
 Professor López's main area of research is in public choice and law and economics, with emphases on empirical models of creative expression, technological innovation, voting, political ideology, and political institutions.